chvonrohr/k8s-cicd/solution/README.md

 ## Todo:

-* write dockerfile for frontend
 * finish kubernetes configs
-* run to complete image
+* run to complete image - curl in busybox for scheduling
-* build helm rabbitmq mariadb deployments
-* code documentation
+* code documentation golang
-* write tests for everything: xyz_test.go
-* scaling example of crawler
+* scaling example of crawler - as soon as crawler running, start next crawler
+* check cluster login auf registry
+* write tests golang: xyz_test.go
+* gitlab-ci for build and deployment (on master)
+  * use google cluster
+  * use gitlab registry
 * check commands on windows (\ problem new line)

 * nice to have / check
   * migrations (change database field example)
   * ssl for backend